-Occupational and Environmental Health Sciences, Monash University
+Director of Centre for Occupational and Environmental Health, Monash University

 Marcus has over 20 years experience in clinical exercise physiology, specialising in both injury prevention and rehabilitation.
 He utilises hydrotherapy and gym (land) based exercises to restore function for individuals suffering varied musculoskeletal and chronic disease conditions.